 - Budget size.
 If you have a smaller budget (around £1,000), a buy-and-hold strategy with an online broker lets you save on transaction costs and can help you create a solid investment foundation from which to build.
 If you have a bigger budget (£10,000 or more), you’ll have more trading options at your disposal and more potential trading strategies and platforms to use as a result – partly because any potential overnight fees or charges that come with trading won’t affect the value of your trades massively.

 - Risk assessment.
 Avoid risky investment strategies at first, you want to build up experience rather than lose money trying new tactics too early on.
 It’s also important to use stop-loss orders to protect your investment, whether you’re a novice or an expert investor.
-If you buy shares of Nike at $85 per share, you can put in a stop-loss order at $76.50, thus capping the size of your loss at 10%.
+If you buy Nike shares at $85 per share, you can put in a stop-loss order at $76.50, thus capping the size of your loss at 10%.
 Stop-loss orders work by automatically selling your shares at a specific price if they fall that low, to insulate you from any further losses.

 - Know your investment goals.
 Day trading or swing trading are designed to produce quicker gains.
 Buying and holding shares is a better approach if you’ve got the patience and temperament to hold for bigger potential gains over time.
 Whatever approach you want to take, remember it and stick to investments that fit with your broader aims.